 New mothers have it tough enough when everything is going well.
 Add an unprecedented pandemic to the mix and a whole new layer of complications arise.

-“Going to a Baby Café was my first trek out into the world, which was great because I was so insecure and nervous as a new mom,” Kleege said.
-“I was anxious of people scrutinizing my actions during a vulnerable time in our lives when I was still figuring things out.”
+“Going to a Baby Café was my first trek out into the world, which was great because I was so insecure and nervous as a new mom.
+I was anxious of people scrutinizing my actions during a vulnerable time in our lives when I was still figuring things out,” Kleege said.

-“A lot of your breastfeeding success is your self confidence that you are doing it well and that you are doing it correctly,” Sluder said.
-“We’re also building a community of moms.
-I've had mothers who have become best friends through Baby Café, others have created playgroups.
+“A lot of your breastfeeding success is your self confidence that you are doing it well and that you are doing it correctly.
+We’re also building a community of moms.
+I've had mothers who have become best friends through Baby Café; others have created playgroups.
 It’s a way for these women to find the support they need, but it’s also backed up by a lactation professional.
-The combination of the two is just unbeatable.”
+The combination of the two is just unbeatable," Sluder said.

-Virtual breastfeeding supportSluder, one of two lactation consultants in Winston-Salem, is also hosting virtual breastfeeding classes.
-Spanish-language classes are in the works, as well.
+Virtual breastfeeding supportSluder, one of two lactation consultants in Winston-Salem, also hosts virtual breastfeeding classes.

 “It's a lot to pack up a baby and go somewhere.
 I think when all of this is said and done, there will be still a segment of women who feel like they can get their breastfeeding needs and questions met in the virtual arena,” Sluder said.